sugarlabs/musicblocks-v4/README.md

 7. For any new functions/methods or classes, add extensive [TSDoc](https://tsdoc.org/) documentation.

+8. Each PR needs to have supporting unit tests covering all (or as much practical) use cases to qualify for review.
+In case testing is done via some non-standard method, adequate description of the method/s need/s to be specified in the PR body.

 _Please note there is no need to ask permission to work on an issue.
 You should check for pull requests linked to an issue you are addressing; if there are none, then assume nobody has done anything.
 Begin to fix the problem, test, make your commits, push your commits, then make a pull